1900s in Western fashion: Footwear

 Shoes were narrow and often emphasized.
 They had a pointed toe and a medium height heel.
 Buttons, patent leather, and laced models of the shoe were also manufactured and readily available.
-Similarly, there were shoes for every occasion; oxfords for a tailored costume, slippers with straps for festive occasions or pumps with pearl buckles, and finally, boots which were often edged in fur to stave off the winter chill when riding in a carriage in the winter.
-At the beginning of 1900s shoes still maintained the same design of the Victorian era.
-Shoes were commonly made with seal skin or Moroccan leather.
-Having boots made of seal skin was most common for people in a higher social class.
+Similarly, there were shoes for every occasion: Oxfords for a tailored costume, slippers with straps for festive occasions or pumps with pearl buckles, and finally, boots which were often edged in fur to stave off the winter chill when riding in carriages.
+At the beginning of the 1900s, shoes still maintained the same design of the Victorian era.
+They were commonly made with seal skin or Moroccan leather.
+Ownership of seal skin boots was most common among people in higher social classes.
 Seal skin boots were known to be extremely durable and could be worn during every season.
 Boots made from Moroccan leather were more uncomfortable and stiff.
 World War I caused this opulent era to tone down due to the increased sanctions on the trade of leather and other fabrics, and shoes were starting to incorporate a fabric topping.